Nearshore 101

 ESOP-shares certificates-stock optionsCompetitive labor cost

-You can compare nearshore, offshore, and onshore models across those dimensions in the table below:
+Compare these three models across the five dimensions above in the table below:

 ch-Difference-NOO-cvs